Search programs

 How long does it take to earn an online communications degree?

 Typically, full-time undergraduate programs take three to four years to complete, while part-time options may extend the timeline.
 Graduate degrees usually require one to two years of full-time study.
-While online programs offer flexibility, allowing students to complete their degrees independently, on-campus programs may have fixed schedules that can influence completion time.
-In addition, part-time enrollment prolongs degree attainment, while accelerated options expedite graduation.
+Also, online programs often offer scheduling flexibility, allowing students to earn their degree at their own pace.